guzmanvig/GooglePhotosFramePy/README.md

-# GooglePhotosFramePy: A Google Photos Frame in Python
+# GooglePhotosFramePy: A Configurable Google Photos Frame in Python

 This is a Google Photos Frame in Python.
 It uses the Google Photos API to get the photos and display them randomly in fullscreen.

-Check `config.py` for the full configuration options.
+Has a bunch of configuration options such as displaying time and date, pausing, dim brightness, etc.Check `config.py` for the full configuration options.

 Tested in: Windows 10, Ubuntu 20, MacOS 14.5